songweijia/derecho-project.github.io/userguide.md

 ```cpp
 #include "derecho/derecho.h"
 ```

+### Testing (and some hidden gotchas)
+There are many experiment files in derecho/experiments that can be run to test the installation.
+To be able to run the tests, you need a minimum of two machines connected by RDMA.
+The RDMA devices on the machines should be active.
+In addition, you need to run the following commands to install and load the required kernel modules:
+* sudo apt-get install rdmacm-utils rdmacm-utils librdmacm-dev libibverbs-dev ibutils libmlx4-1 sudo apt-get install infiniband-diags libmthca-dev opensm ibverbs-utils libibverbs1 libibcm1 libibcommon1
+* sudo modprobe -a rdma_cm ib_uverbs ib_umad ib_ipoib mlx4_ib iw_cxgb3 iw_cxgb4 iw_nes iw_c2 ib_mthca
+Depending on your system, some of the modules might not load which is fine.

+RDMA requires memory pinning of memory regions shared with other nodes.
+There's a limit on the maximum amount of memory a process can pin, typically 64 KB, which Derecho easily exceeds.
+Therefore, you need to set this to unlimited.
+To do so, append the following lines to /etc/security/limits.conf:
+* <username> hard memlock unlimited
+* <username> soft memlock unlimited where <username> is your linux username.
+A * in place of <username> will set this limit to unlimited for all users.
+Log out and back in again for the limits to reapply.
+You can test this by verifying that `ulimit -l` outputs `unlimited` in bash.

+We currently do not have a systematic way of asking the user for RDMA device configuration.
+So, we pick an arbitrary RDMA device in functions `resources_create` in `sst/verbs.cpp` and `verbs_initialize` in `rdmc/verbs_helper.cpp`.
+Look for the loop `for(i = 1; i < num_devices; i++)`.
+If you have a single RDMA device, most likely you want to start `i` from `0`.
+If you have multiple devices, you want to start `i` from the order (zero-based) of the device you want to use in the list of devices obtained by running `ibv_devices` in bash.

+To test if one of the experiments is working correctly, go to two of your machines (nodes), `cd` to `Release/derecho/experiments` and run `./derecho_bw_test 0 10000 15 1000 1 0` on both.
+The programs will ask for input.
+The input to the first node is:
+* 0 (it's node id)
+* 2 (number of nodes for the experiment)
+* ip-addr of node 1
+* ip-addr of node 2
+Replace the node id 0 by 1 for the input to the second node.
+As a confirmation that the experiment finished successfully, the first node will write a log of the result in the file `data_derecho_bw` something along the lines of `12 0 10000 15 1000 1 0 0.37282
+`.
+Full experiment details including explanation of the arguments, results and methodology is explained in the source documentation at the link given earlier.

 ## Using Derecho
 The file `typed_subgroup_test.cpp` within derecho/experiments shows a complete working example of a program that sets up and uses a Derecho group with several Replicated Objects.
 You can read through that file if you prefer to learn by example, or read on for an explanation of how to use various features of Derecho.